 On leaving the RTE NSO, Fergus was appointed Head of Faculty Woodwind, Brass and Percussion at the Royal Irish Academy of Music in Dublin where he is Director of Bands, French Horn teacher and Co-ordinator of the Doctoral programme.
 He holds a Masters degree in Music from CIT Cork School of Music.
 He recently retired as Musical Director of the Irish National Band Champions, Dublin Concert Band after fifteen years at the helm.

 In his spare time Fergus publishes Irish concert band music and is recognised as one of the premier music typesetters in the country.
 His orchestration of Donal Lunny’s Dúiseacht (Awakening) was performed in Hanover and his composition Capricious Celts was recorded by the Band of the Garda Síochána, and performed by the National Symphony Orchestra as well as by Army bands and many of Ireland’s wind ensembles.
 Mullingar Choral Society performed his Requiem Aeternam during its 2014 Spring Concert in Mullingar.
-Fergus has written a short piece for Mullingar Choral Society’s golden jubilee concert entitled Slane.
+In 2019 Fergus composed a short piece for Mullingar Choral Society’s golden jubilee concert entitled Slane.

 Fergus acted as Chair of the Organising Committee of the Annual Conference of the World Association for Symphonic Bands and Ensembles (WASBE).
 This conference presented thirteen major public concerts in one week including the World Premier of Shostakovich’s The Priest and his Servant, Balda.
 His composition Celtic Prayers received its World Premiere in Utrecht during the WASBE conference in 2017.